jinruozai/GBox4_VsExtension/README.md

 - Some complex expressions may not highlight perfectly

 ## Release Notes

+### 0.0.6
+- Fixed permission issues when running GBox4 on macOS
+- Improved support for macOS .app bundles, automatically using the internal executable
+- Enhanced execution logging with more detailed information

+### 0.0.5
+- Improved syntax highlighting for special identifiers like `id#walk`
+- Now the entire identifier (including the prefix and content) is highlighted with a distinct color

 ### 0.0.4
 - Improved syntax highlighting for special identifiers like `id#walk`